Project-YXKJ/SilverStarSCS.Docs/source/function/safety-sensor.rst

      | 0 = Off;
      | 1 = On.

-.. option:: O 34
+.. option:: O34

    -Max  1
    -Min  0
    -Unit  --
    -Description
-     | Optional features,whether to throw a warning when the lubricating oil level
-       is too low:
+     | Optional features, whether to throw a warning when the lubricating oil level is too low:
      | 0 = Off;
      | 1 = On.

-.. option:: T 13
+.. option:: A53

    -Max  1
    -Min  0
    -Unit  --
+   -Description
+     | Optional features, whether to throw a warning when the upper thread breaking:
+     | 0 = Off;
+     | 1 = On.

+.. option:: T13

+   -Max  1
+   -Min  0
+   -Unit  --
-   -Description  The time is less and the sensitivity is higher, perfect debounce
+   -Description  The time is less and the sensitivity is higher, a perfect debounce
      time can prevent false alarm.

-.. option:: O 92
+.. option:: O92

    -Max  1
    -Min  0
    -Unit  --
    -Description
+     | Sensor polarity used for upper thread breaking:
      | 0 = Normal open;
      | 1 = Normal closed.